Outline of fiction

 The following outline is provided as an overview of and topical guide to fiction:

 Fiction – narrative which is made up by the author.
 Literary work, it also includes theatrical, cinematic, documental, and musical work.
-In contrast to this is non-fiction, which deals exclusively in factual events (e.g.: biographies, histories).
-Semi-fiction is fiction implementing a great deal of non-fiction, e.g. a fictional description based on a true story.
+In contrast to this is non-fiction, which deals exclusively in factual events (for example, biographies, histories).
+Semi-fiction or a fictionalization is fiction implementing a great deal of non-fiction; for example, a fictional description based on a true story.